- for SPG users100

 What You Get

-- Earn 2 Starpoints® for every dollar of eligible purchases on the Card at participating SPG® and Marriott Rewards® hotels.
+- 6 points for each dollar of eligible purchases at participating SPG® and Marriott Rewards® hotels.

-- Earn 1 Starpoint for all other purchases.
+- 2 points on all other eligible purchases.

 - Receive a 5,000 Starpoint® bonus when you transfer 20,000 Starpoints to a participating frequent flyer program.